Instructional Practices

 WF1995913 Shaped 2024 Classcraft blog migration images2

 The typical school day splits into chunks of time based on subjects.
-In elementary grades, you might have math, then spelling, then language arts and reading, followed by recess, lunch, music (or some other supplementary/arts class), science, and social studies.
+In elementary grades, you might have math, spelling, language arts and reading, followed by recess, lunch, music (or some other supplementary/art class), science, and social studies.
 This predictable flow can be helpful for younger students.
 They’re shown how to get out their books and materials at the beginning of the class period and how to put them away at the end.
 Middle school students learn how to transition to different classes for different subjects.
-High school students are usually allowed the opportunity to choose elective courses that they’d like to take.
+High school students are usually allowed to choose elective courses they’d like to take.

 In many ways, organizing subjects like this is simply a matter of practicality.
 However, there are pros and cons to this approach.

-Segmenting a school day into these isolated subjects can suggest that one area of study has little (if anything) to do with the rest, and that the material that students are learning in one class has no relevance to any other parts of their lives.
-Since there seems to be no other use for that information outside of the 45-minute time-block, why should they bother learning it at all?
-The sight of a shining letter “A” at the top of their homework doesn’t motivate every student.
+Segmenting a school day into these isolated subjects can suggest that one area of study has little (if anything) to do with the rest and that the material that students are learning in one class is irrelevant to any other parts of their lives.
+Since there seems to be no other use for that information outside of the 45-minute time block, why should they bother learning it at all?
+Seeing a shining letter “A” at the top of their homework doesn’t motivate every student.

 One way to show students the relevance and interconnectedness of learning is through cross-curricular teaching.